MarkZither/SecretSanta/src/SecretSanta.Angular/README.md

 ## Logging

 Basic logging service added based on [Logging in Angular Application](https://thesiddharthraghuvanshi.medium.com/logging-in-angular-application-angular-logger-service-8bc90096dcf6) to add a logging service with colour coded logging to console, to be extended in future to log to the backend or hosted service like logz.io.

+## Using the tsconfig paths

+To avoid imports with `../` and worse and to make everything ready to split out to libraries use  [paths](https://stackoverflow.com/questions/50679031/tsconfig-paths-not-working) to turn
+`'../shared/logger.service'` into `'@app/shared/logger.service'`.